feeding a dog

 How long can a dog go without food?

 A healthy adult dog can generally go without food for 3-5 days.
 This estimate is based on the fact that a healthy dog can survive for up to 3 days without water and up to 5 weeks without food.
 However, this does not mean that you should let your dog go without food for that long.
-Dogs need a balanced diet that provides them with the necessary nutrients to maintain good health.
-If your dog is not eating for more than 24 hours, it is important to consult your veterinarian.

-How much dog food per day?
+How much food should I give my dog per day?

 It’s also important to note that these are general guidelines, and your dog’s specific needs may vary.
-It’s best to consult with your veterinarian to determine the best feeding schedule for your dog.
-Now that you know how much food to feed your dog, let’s take a look at a dog feeding schedule by age.
+It’s best to consult with your veterinarian to determine the best time to feed a dog.
+Now that you know how much to feed a dog, let’s take a look at a dog feeding schedule by age.

 1. Puppies should be fed 3-4 small meals a day.